palmcivet7/ethlondon-ccsc/README.md

 # Cross Chain Stable Coin

-This project is an exogenously-collateralized cross-chain stablecoin, built from a token contract that is owned and controlled by an "engine" contract.
+This project is an exogenously-collateralized cross-chain stablecoin, built from a token contract that is controlled by an "engine" contract.
 The engine contract utilizes [API3](https://market.api3.org/dapis) for pricefeed data and [Wormhole](https://docs.wormhole.com/wormhole/) for cross chain functionality.

 ## Table of Contents